menzHSE/cv-ml-lecture-notebooks/README.md

 To work through all of the material, the following order is recommended.

-* `autograd`: demo of automatic differentiation in PyTorch and MLX
+* `autograd`: Demo of automatic differentiation in PyTorch and MLX
-* `linear_regression`: demo of linear regression in PyTorch and MLX
+* `linear_regression`: Demo of linear regression in PyTorch and MLX
-* `perceptron`: multiple demos of perceptrons in NumPy, PyTorch and MLX.
+* `perceptron`: Multiple demos of perceptrons in NumPy, PyTorch and MLX.
 Some of the demos are very "spelled-out" to provide some insights into the inner working of gradient descent
-* `multi_layer_perceptron`: multiple demos of multi-layer perceptrons in PyTorch and MLX including visualizations of decision boundaries
+* `multi_layer_perceptron`: Multiple demos of multi-layer perceptrons in PyTorch and MLX including visualizations of decision boundaries
-* `cnn`: demos of CNNs in PyTorch and MLX for image classification
+* `cnn`: Demos of CNNs in PyTorch and MLX for image classification
-* `vae`: demos and analyses of convolutional Variational Autoencoders (VAEs) using the MNIST and Celeb-A datasets in PyTorch
+* `vae`: Demos and analyses of convolutional Variational Autoencoders (VAEs) using the MNIST and Celeb-A datasets in PyTorch including: Training, reconstruction of training and test data, generation of random samples, visualization of latent spaces.

 ## Usage